Herr-Hauptmann/node-blog-api/README.md

-# rubicon-task
+# NodeJS blog API
-This was made before I realized NodeJS with JS is not allowed...
+A simple blog API made with NodeJS